Diploma in Māori Holistic Wellbeing

 Location: Ōtaki Campus, Manukau Site

 Mode: Bilingual (Māori/English)

 Entry Requirements: Minimum age of 17 years.
-Regular internet access, email address and computer, laptop, tablet or other suitable mobile device is required.
+Regular internet access, email address and computer or laptop with a working mic and camera are required.

 COURSE OF STUDY

 HRNA103 Rongoā Application

 IWI102 Private Study of Iwi History